totalspectrum/spin2cpp/doc/basic.md

 ### FALSE

 A predefined constant 0.
 Any value equal to 0 or `nil` will be considered as false in a boolean context.

+### FIXED

+Reserved for future use as a fixed point data type.

 ### FOR